+People who pay full price for most Lilly insulins may be able to save 40% when using the Blink Health platforms.
 This discount program represents the first time that branded medicines will be discounted via the Blink Health platform, as it was previously only used for generic prescription drugs.

 Lilly Diabetes vice president Mike Mason indicated that the company understands the burden people face when paying full retail price for insulin.This platform lets Lilly lower retail pricing for users, yet it does not affect the reimbursement system for other insulin users.Lilly has been meeting with advocacy groups and with people with diabetes for months, and earlier this past fall they (along with Express Scripts) started working on options for insulin users who pay full retail price.Lilly hopes this will prompt more change within the healthcare system for people who use insulin.